Statement of Purpose 2023

 Any Local Authority and /or individuals expressing an interest in the services provided

 The statement will be published on the company web site.

 The statement of purpose links with our Children and Young People’s Guides.

 The document will be reviewed and updated in the following circumstances:

-Any significant changes to the status and constitution of the agency, or services offered.
+- Any significant changes to the status and constitution of the organisation, or services offered.